The terms used are not gender-specific.

 The server log files can be used for security purposes, e.g. to avoid overloading the servers (especially in the case of abusive attacks, so-called DDoS attacks) and to ensure the stability and optimal load balancing of the servers .

-Commercial communication by Postal Mail, Fax or Telephone
+Commercial communication by E-Mail, Postal Mail, Fax or Telephone

-We process personal data for the purposes of commercial communication, which can take place via various channels such as e-mail, telephone, post or fax.
-In doing so, we observe the legal requirements and obtain the necessary consents, unless the communication is legally permitted.
+We process personal data for the purposes of promotional communication, which may be carried out via various channels, such as e-mail, telephone, post or fax, in accordance with the legal requirements.

 The recipients have the right to withdraw their consent at any time or to object to the advertising communication at any time.